ciao-project/ciao/ciao-cli/examples/README.md

 Disks for the workload may be bootable, or attached.
 To create a new volume to be attached to your workload for persistent storage, specify the size of your new disk in GigaBytes.
-Newly created disks may be marked as persistent if you wish to persist the disk after the instance has been destroyed.
+Newly created disks may be marked as ephemeral if you wish to not persist the disk after the instance has been destroyed.

 ```
 disks:
 - size: 20
-  persistent: true
+  ephemeral: true
 ```

 To attach a volume that has already been created in the ciao volume service,